wbyoung/jsi/_posts/00-01-02-fundamentals.md

 - Write a function that takes two people objects and logs a message about them meeting each other for the first time.
 For instance, `introduce(john, sara)` would log something like `John met Sara and said the color is green is awesome`.
+- Create variations of your sum and difference functions that return a results instead of logging
-- Bonus: Change `difference` so that it never shows negative numbers.
-For instance, `difference(5, 7)` should log `The difference between 5 and 7 is 2`.
+- Bonus: Change `difference` so that it never returns negative numbers.
+For instance, both `difference(5, 7)` and `difference(7, 5)` should return `2`.